mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 - {{cssxref("background-color")}}
   - : The text's background color.
 - {{cssxref("text-shadow")}}
   - : Configures a shadow effect to apply to text.
 Among the options for the shadow is the shadow's base color (which is then blurred and blended with the background based on the other parameters).
-See [CSS styling text, Text drop shadows](/en-US/docs/Learn/CSS/Styling_text/Fundamentals#text_drop_shadows) to learn more.
+See the [Text drop shadows](/en-US/docs/Learn/CSS/Styling_text/Fundamentals#text_drop_shadows) section to learn more.
 - {{cssxref("text-decoration-color")}}
   - : By default, text decorations (such as underlines, strikethroughs, etc.) use the `color` property as their colors.
 However, you can override that behavior and use a different color for them with the `text-decoration-color` property.
 - {{cssxref("text-emphasis-color")}}